eNMS-automation/eNMS/docs/services/default_services.rst

       - ``Credentials`` Choose between device credentials from the inventory or user credentials (login credentials for the eNMS user) when connecting to each device.
   - ``Specific``
       - ``Command``: UNIX command to run on the device
+      - ``Content Match`` expected response string to receive back (if any).
+Multi-line strings are supported.
+If no content_match is provided, the command will succeed if the connection was successfully made and command executed.
+      - ``Match content against Regular expression`` Enables regex parsing in the content_match field if checked; otherwise, content_match is expected to be literal string match.
+      - ``Negative Logic`` Simply reverses the pass/fail decision if checked.
+This is useful in the following situations:  Run a netmiko command to check active alarm status.
+If a specific alarm of interest is active (thus producing success on content match), negative logic will cause it to fail.
+Then with retries configured, keep checking the alarm status until the alarm clears (and negative logic produces a success result).
+      - ``Delete spaces before matching`` Removes white spaces in the result and content_match strings to increase the likelihood of getting a match.
+This is particularly helpful for multi-line content matches.

 .. note:: This Service supports variable substitution (as mentioned in the previous section) in the `url` and `content_match` input fields of its configuration form.